Why is customer success important?

 And also one of its disadvantages.

-If Customer Success Managers don't have a plan, Ronni says it "becomes missionary work" and the quality of your relationships will suffer if you make promises you can't keep or don't deliver on time.
+If Customer Success Managers don't have a plan, Ronni says it "becomes missionary work" and the quality of relationships suffer if you make promises you can't keep or don't deliver on time.

-Watch out for scope creep and redefine roles and responsibilities as customer success matures in your organization.
+Watch out for scope creep (when work expands beyond what was originally agreed) and redefine roles and responsibilities as customer success matures in your organization.

 Discovery isn't just for prospects